d0ugal/mkdocs-versioned/docs/index.md

 want to render the docs, they should be happy enough doing minor updates to make sure it builds old versions.

+- Versioned URL's like /v1/ could clash with potential internationalisation URLs, so we may wan to try something like /en/v1/ etc.

 - Add plugin support upstream in MkDocs.
 We need the following entry points.

     1. A way to register extra commands, `mkdocs build-versioned` maybe?